The Best Man (1999 film)

 The Best Man is a 1999 American comedy drama film written and directed by Malcolm D. Lee in his directorial debut.
 It was produced by 40 Acres and a Mule Filmworks, with Lee's cousin, Spike Lee, serving as producer.
 The film stars an ensemble cast led by Taye Diggs and Nia Long, with the debut of Regina Hall.
+The film was released by Universal Pictures on October 22, 1999 to positive reviews from critics while grossing $34.5 million against a $9 million budget.

 A Christmas-themed sequel, The Best Man Holiday, was released on November 15, 2013, with a reunited cast, followed by a limited series, The Best Man: The Final Chapters which was released on December 22, 2022.

 Plot

 In Chicago, Harper Stewart is an up-and-coming author whose debut novel, Unfinished Business, has been selected by Oprah's Book Club.
 Harper's devoted girlfriend Robyn is frustrated by his unwillingness to commit to her.

 Harper travels to New York City to spend the weekend with old friends from college, before they all attend the wedding of Lance Sullivan, a running back for the New York Giants, and Mia Morgan.
 Serving as best man, Harper reunites with his friends Julian "Murch" Murchison and Jordan Armstrong, who has passed an advance copy of Unfinished Business around their inner circle of friends – upon whom the book is based.

 None of the friends approve of Murch's domineering girlfriend Shelby, and Harper chastises Quentin Spivey for being unable to settle down in a job.
 The weekend reveals that Quentin has always been a free spirit, Lance has renounced his womanizing behavior, Harper is unsure about remaining a bachelor, and Murch has never been able to keep a secret.

 Flashbacks to their college days reveal that Lance met Mia through Harper, who almost slept with Jordan.
 Quentin antagonizes Lance about Mia, whom he believes has never been with another man.
 Learning Lance has a copy of his book, Harper worries he will discover that he and Mia had a one-night stand in college.

 Confronting Harper about their mutual attraction, Jordan admits she wants to have sex with him that night, before Robyn arrives for the wedding the next day, and they share a kiss.
 Lance confronts Harper in the bathroom, but merely thanks him for his friendship; they are interrupted before Harper can come clean.
 As the groomsmen depart for the bachelor party, Jordan invites Harper to meet her later, and Murch finally stands up to Shelby.

 At the party, Harper steals Lance's copy of Unfinished Business, to the disgust of Quentin, who has deduced Harper's secret.
 As the party gets increasingly drunk, Murch falls for one of the strippers, Candy, and Harper calls Jordan, accepting her invitation.